Hospital fees in the 19th century

 The first four public hospitals, established by Governor George Grey, promised to provide free treatment for Māori.
 Later, authorities debated whether this was an obligation under the Treaty of Waitangi or whether only Māori who could not pay should receive free treatment.
 Hospitals in areas where Māori did not pay rates were reluctant to provide this service.
 These issues came to the fore in the 20th century as more Māori sought hospital care.

-In the 19th century Maori were reluctant to go to hospital once deaths occurred there, as this made them tapu.
+In the 19th century Maori were reluctant to go to a hospital once deaths had occurred there, as this made them tapu.
 Hospitals were culturally insensitive and made few allowances for extended family to stay.
 During the 20th century all sectors of society, including Māori, were more willing to use hospitals.
-This change was assisted by the Social Security Act 1938, which removed the distinction between charity cases and those who could pay.
+This change was assisted by the Social Security Act 1938, which removed the distinction between charity cases and those able to pay for treatment.

 Free hospital care

 The Labour Party’s founding manifesto promised free medical treatment for all.
-The party became the government in 1935 and passed the Social Security Act 1938, which promised security from the cradle to the grave.
+Labour became the government in 1935 and passed the Social Security Act 1938, which promised security from the cradle to the grave.
 This included free treatment for all in public hospitals and 14 days free care in hospital for women following childbirth.

 Increasing numbers of private hospitals were established from the early 20th century.
 In 1908 there were 56 public hospitals in New Zealand and 191 private hospitals.
 Private hospitals remained an option after public hospital care became free in 1938.
 Most were small operations owned by doctors or midwives, and often they were little more than nursing homes for the middle class.
 Most were unable to compete with the high-tech equipment and range of services offered at public hospitals.